mapillary-hacks/mapillary-hacks.github.io/hackathon/malaysia/readme.md

   * See the locations of Mapillary photo coverage
   * identify major routes which are more likely to have Mapillary photos
   * Give context to the location of photos seen in the viewer or queried in the API
+  * See the GPS coordinates (latitude and longitude) of objects detected in photos, such as traffic signs
 * **Use Mapillary for OSM iD Plugin:**
   * Use photos as a reference to add new objects to the map
   * Use photos to get a look at existing map objects, or confirm their existence